New students often have difficulty identifying their topic. Here I provide here some useful heuristics:

 For beginners like a first-year Ph.D./Master student, it is strongly advised to tackle small, but a significant problem that is relatively easy according to your current skill level + your lab expertise.
 For example, a small but significant problem could be studying a well-known problem with the well-established methodology but with a slight change in the factors being studied.
 This small but significant problem is usually published in one single paper.
 All beginners should start from this - because this will provide you training that requires tackling even harder problems.

-Focus on depth (Image Credits: Capella University)
+Focus on depth NOT breadth (Image Credits: Capella University)

-Try to define a narrow problem you can work on.
-Defining a narrow topic allows you to understand it deeply, vice versa for a wide topic.
+knowledgeTry to define a narrow problem you can work on.
+Defining a narrow topic allows you to understand it deeply.
 Ph.D. is about studying one small yet deep problem and comes up with a solid understanding of that very small problem.
 If you define a wide topic, it does not allow you to scrutinize it deeply and does not allow you to come up with a concrete finding.

 For example, doing a topic "Using BCI to control games” is way too wide and will yield too many directions and possibilities where none of them can be rigorously proven in the given time.
 It lacks focus and depth.
 In this example, you may want to focus refine your topic more deeply such that you are only investigating one or two factors very deeply.
 Depth also means that you only have a few objective yet solid metrics that can validate the success of your work.